WVS Constitution & Bylaws

 5. The President-Elect, in the absence or incapacity of the President, shall perform the duties of the President’s office.

 8. The Historian shall serve a five-year term and will be appointed by the President.
 It shall be the duty of the Historian to assemble and preserve the Archives of the Society for storage and reference.
-The archives shall consist of the roster of the members of the society since its inception and such photographs as are available.
-It shall be his/her duty to secure and file a photograph of each new member.
+The archives shall consist of the roster of the members of the society since its inception and photographs as are available.
+It shall be their duty to secure and file a photograph of each new member.
 At the request of the President, the Historian may be asked to provide an appropriate historical comment at either the executive session or the regular meeting.
 The records of the Western Vascular Society are preserved at the society headquarters and at the UCLA Medical Center by the archivist of the Louise Darling Library.

 9. The Recorder shall ensure receipt of all papers and reports of discussions on papers presented before the Society.
 The Recorder, together with the Program Committee, shall ensure submission of manuscripts to the Journal of Vascular Surgery for publication.